survivejs/webpack-book/manuscript/developing_with_webpack/optimizing_development.md

 Given it can be boring to maintain each of those `alias` and `noParse` pairs, it is possible to write a little function to handle the problem for you.
 I'll leave that as an exercise to the reader.

+T> Note that aliasing works also with loaders through [resolveLoader.alias](https://webpack.github.io/docs/configuration.html#resolveloader).

 W> Not all modules support `module.noParse`, the files included by deps array should have no call to `require`, `define` or similar, or you will get an error when the app runs: `Uncaught ReferenceError: require is not defined`.

 ## Conclusion

 In this chapter we learned a bit about `module.noParse` and `resolve.alias`.
 Particularly latter allows interesting configuration.
 Aliasing can be powerful especially when you are dealing with legacy applications you want to port to Webpack.

-Note that aliasing works also with loaders through [resolveLoader.alias](https://webpack.github.io/docs/configuration.html#resolveloader).
+In the next part we'll focus on setting up a good production build.